 Whether you’re hosting trivia night or a Super Bowl party, having a selection of hors oeuvres and nibbles ready and hot at the same time always presents a challenge.
 You’ve got chili in the slow cooker, wings in the fryer, and cheesy canapés in the oven.
 Now what?

 Enter these air-fried jalapeño poppers.
-They’re quick to assemble, ready in less than 30 minutes, and can be cooked up quickly without using any oven or stovetop space.
-Hosting game day just became a lot more fun.–Angie Zoobkoff
+They’re quick to assemble, ready in less than 30 minutes, and can be cooked quickly without using oven or stovetop space.
+Hosting game day just became a lot more fun.

 Our testers were delighted that these crispy snacks were “simple to make with easy-to-find ingredients” and loved the convenience of making them in the air fryer.

-Jennifer W. joined in with her comment, “Air fryer jalapeno poppers are a true crowd-pleaser any time of year.
-They are spicy and creamy with a touch of crunch thanks to the panko crust.”
+Jennifer W. chimed in with, “Air fryer jalapeño poppers are a true crowd-pleaser any time of year.
+They are spicy and creamy with a touch of crunch, thanks to the panko crust.”

 - Whipped cream cheese–You can substitute regular cream cheese here if you prefer a thicker filling.